Linaro/uadk/docs/wd_design.md

 ### UACCE user space API

 As the kernel driver of WarpDrive, UACCE offers a set of APIs between kernel and user space.

-Since UACCE driver is still under upstreaming process, latest APIs of UACCE can be found in <https://lkml.org/lkml/2020/1/10/1115>.
-UACCE is introduced in "uacce.rst" and "sysfs-driver-uacce" of this patchset.
+UACCE is introduced in "uacce.rst" and "sysfs-driver-uacce" in kernel documents.

 Hardware accelerator registers in UACCE as a char dev.
 At the same time, hardware informations of accelerators are also exported in sysfs node.
 For